-Your homes safety and security is very important.
-There are some laws, processes and procedures that we follow and put in place for the safety of all our tenants.
+Your home's safety and security is very important.
+There are some laws, processes and procedures that we follow and put in place for the safety of tenants.

-There are also some actions that you should take to help keep your homes safe.
+There are also some actions that you can take to help keep your home safe.

-All the homes we manage in South Cambridgeshire are fitted with secure doors and windows.
-Please make sure that they are all shut and locked when you are away from home.
+All the homes we manage are fitted with secure doors and windows.

 - keep doors, windows, and gates shut and locked